AIMS:Average Information Matrix Splitting: Proof of the main result

 \subsection{Formulae of the Fisher information matrix}

-The \textit{Fisher information matrix}, $\I$, is the expect value of the observed information matrix, $ \I=E(\I_O).$ The Fisher information matrix enjoys a simpler formula than the observed information matrix and provides the essential information provided by the data, and thus it is a nature approximation to the negative Jacobian matrix.
+The \textit{Fisher information matrix}, $\I$, is the expected value of the observed information matrix, $ \I=E(\I_O).$ The Fisher information matrix enjoys a simpler formula than the observed information matrix and provides the essential information provided by the data, and thus it is a natural approximation to the negative Jacobian matrix.